elastest/elastest-device-emulator-service/docs/index.md

 ```

 # How to run
-Run EDS using docker-compose: This method allows docker to setup containers
+* Run EDS using docker-compose: This method allows docker to setup containers
 and connect them in a custom network.
+All the IPEs register after 10 seconds with
+FrontEnd.

 Start EDS using:
 ```shell